Bank and Credit Union Mergers: Practical Advice for Executives

 Bank consolidation entails more than just combining balance sheets and rebranding branches.
 It’s about integrating people, cultures, systems, and risk frameworks.

-But once deals are completed, a challenging journey begins.
+But for bank and credit union leaders, the big announcement is just the beginning of a challenging journey.
+Once deals are completed, the real work begins.
 Consolidation entails more than just combining balance sheets and rebranding branches.
-It’s about integrating people, cultures, systems, and risk frameworks—all without disrupting client service.
+It’s about integrating people, cultures, systems, and risk frameworks — all without disrupting client service.

 Key Challenges in Consolidation